DHay10/Ecom_ProjectF22/ProjectProposal.md

 - As a seller, I can register, login, and logout (Not New)
 - As a seller, I can add products for sale
 - As a seller, I can modify products for sale
-- As a seller, I can remove products fro sale
+- As a seller, I can remove products for sale
 - As a seller, I can track sales of my products
-- As a seller, I can view product purchases
+- As a seller, I can view customers' orders
-- As a seller, I can mark customer's order as shipped and add tracking information to shipped items
+- As a seller, I can mark customers' orders as shipped and add tracking information to shipped items
 - As a seller, I can view client service requests on sales
 - As a seller, I can respond to client service requests on sales
 - As a seller, I can showcase products in the 'Featured Section'